uswitch/hypermq/README.md

 Method | URI | Action
 --- | --- | ---
-GET | /q/:name | Lists the most recent events for QUEUE :name POST | /q/:name | Create a new message on QUEUE :name GET | /q/:name/:page | Lists archived events for QUEUE :name for PAGE :page GET | /m/:uuid | Shows details for an EVENT with :uuid
+GET | /q/myqueue | Lists the most recent events for QUEUE `myqueue` POST | /q/myqueue | Create a new message on QUEUE `myqueue` GET | /q/myqueue/1 | Lists archived events for QUEUE `myqueue` for PAGE 1 GET | /m/ca9539ef-4763-4940-8565-e7699c1404da | Shows details for an EVENT with uuid `ca9539ef-4763-4940-8565-e7699c1404da` GET | /ack/myqueue/myclient | Shows the latest acknowledgement for QUEUE `myqueue` and CLIENT `myclient` POST | /ack/myqueue/myclient | Create a new acknowledgement on QUEUE `myqueue` for CLIENT `myclient`

 #### Note on queue creation